cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/git_command_cheatsheet.md

 ### Generate a CSV from git commit history

-This saves a csv file called `history.csv` to the relative root folder.
+This saves a csv file called **history.csv** to the relative root folder.

-Then, using
+Using

 ```
 ls-files